 Their teaching system is highly personalised with a commitment to also focus on international students.
-The international student rate of the TBS Barcelona is very high, only 24% of the students at this campus are Spaniards, other 24% are French and the other 52% come from different parts of the world, making TBS Barcelona an international campus.
+The international student rate of TBS Barcelona is very high, only 24% of the students at this campus are Spaniards, the other 24% are French and the other 52% come from different parts of the world, making TBS Barcelona an international campus.

-TBS Barcelona is leading the rankings in Administration studies in the Le Parisien Etudiant ranking and the L’Etudiant as a Business school ranking winning the first place in 2016.
+TBS Barcelona is leading the rankings in Administration studies in the Le Parisien Etudiant ranking and the L’Etudiant as a Business school ranking winning first place in 2016.
 The Financial Times ranking positions TBS Barcelona among the best 50 European Business Schools, as well as its Management degree as one of the 50 best degrees in Europe.

 Consider an Affordable MBA Abroad